ttnghia/RealTimeFluidRendering/README.md

 Then, using program for rendering particle data is very straighforward.

 ### Textures
 Skybox textures and floor textures are loaded from disk automatically at launching time.
 Users can modify textures to their own in the Textures folder.
-Note that each skybox texture need to be put in a separate subfolder while all floor textures are put in the same folder.
+Note that each skybox texture needs to be put in a separate subfolder while all floor textures are put in the same folder.

 ### Data Format